Hope-IT-Works/WCMP/README.md

 <details><summary>Is it portable?</summary>
 <p>
+       By default, WCMP installs Windows Services that are non-portable.
+Skip the service installation with ```-SkipWinSW``` , if you want an portable installation.
-       The services used by this project are configured to work portable.
+       The services used by WCMP are configured to work portable.
 Move your installation where you want.
 </p>
 </details>